 - link strategic objectives to long-term targets and annual budgets.

-Using the balanced scorecard to identify how the organization would know if the improvement programme had met its objectives clarifies the objectives of the programme in a way that can be easily communicated to those involved.
+Using the balanced scorecard to identify how the organisation would know if the improvement programme had met its objectives clarifies the objectives of the programme in a way that can be easily communicated to those involved.

 Clear and measurable goals